makeabilitylab/physcomp/electronics/electricity-basics.md

 - Have them work with an online circuit simulator like Tinkercad or [Falstad](https://www.falstad.com/circuit/circuitjs.html)

 - Introduce the multimeter and how to measure voltage, current, and resistance
 - Engineering Mindset has a good animation of [ammeter here](https://youtu.be/kcL2_D33k3o?t=718)

-## Lesson plan
-- L1: What is electricity: current, voltage, and resistance + online simulation activities
-- Circuit schematics?
-- LX: Common electronic components: resistors and LEDs
-- L2: Ohm's Law + example circuit equations/solving + online simulation activities
-- L3: Measuring current, voltage, and resistance using multimeters
-- L4: Series vs. parallel resistance

-- L4: How to use a breadboard + moving your prev circuit to breadboards
-- LX: What are LEDs and resistors?
-- L5: Series vs. Parallel Resistance, Voltage Dividers, and Ohm's Law
-- LX: Building your first circuit: lighting up an LED, swapping out different resistances (maybe paper-based version)

-Should I have a small lesson on what is a resistor and what is an LED (or perhaps I fold that into Lesson 2).

-See also notes on phone.

 ## Notes:
 Things to consider adding:
 - What is an open vs. a closed circuit?
 (Perhaps add to Ohm's Law or maybe third lesson?)
-- What is a short circuit?
+- What is a short circuit? -->

 ## Resources